blbadger/blbadger.github.io/pendulum-map.md

 ![pendulum image]({{https://blbadger.github.io}}pendulum_map/pendulum_0.045t.png)

-Thus an increase in *dt* leads to the transformation of the pendulum map from a 0-dimensional attractor to a 1-dimensional one.
-Further increases in *dt* leads to explosion towards infinity.
+Thus an increase in $\Delta t$ leads to the transformation of the pendulum map from a 0-dimensional attractor to a 1-dimensional one.
+Further increases in $\Delta t$ leads to explosion towards infinity.

-What happens to the linear spiral system when *dt* increases?
-At *dt* = 0.5, the points along the spiral are slightly more spaced out
+What happens to the linear spiral system when $\Delta t$ increases?
+At $\Delta t = 0.5$, the points along the spiral are slightly more spaced out

 ![spiral image]({{https://blbadger.github.io}}pendulum_map/spiral_map_0.5t.png)

-When *dt* = 0.9, there is less space between (x, y) coordinates of different rotations than of consecutive iterations:
+When $\Delta t = 0.9$, there is less space between (x, y) coordinates of different rotations than of consecutive iterations:

 ![spiral image]({{https://blbadger.github.io}}pendulum_map/spiral_map_0.9t.png)

-And when *dt* = 0.9999, this effect is so pronounced that there appears to be a ring attractor,
+And when $\Delta t = 0.9999$, this effect is so pronounced that there appears to be a ring attractor,

 ![spiral image]({{https://blbadger.github.io}}pendulum_map/spiral_map_0.9999t.png)